 Why are conversational skills important in finding a job?

 How many face-to-face conversations do you have each day?

 - Demonstrate making a conversation connection with a student in class.

 - Distribute the Student Activity, review the directions and complete.

 - Find out how many people made a personal connection with their partners.

 Add an Experience!

 Identify several Professional Association networking opportunities in your community.
 Post these events and award credit for attending the event and making professional or personal connections with 2-3 attendees.
-Suggest students visit the CACareerCafe and learn to Network Like a Pro.
+Suggest students visit the CACareerCafe and do the Associations: Pitch Lesson.